Real Madrid stay top of money league despite barren year

 "PSG are the fastest climber in this year's Money League, claiming the highest-ever position for a French club," said Houlihan.

 The largest part of PSG's income last season came from commercial deals that yielded 255 million euros.
-Its sponsors include airline Emirates, kit supplier Nike (NKE.N) and the Qatar Tourism Authority.
+Its sponsors include airline Emirates EMIRA.UL, kit supplier Nike (NKE.N) and the Qatar Tourism Authority.

 "We expect to see them become a mainstay in the top five in years to come, backed by their ambitious Qatari owners and strong commercial support," Houlihan added.